-Since many homes are now replacing land-line phones with cell phones, it is essential that parents notify the school district when any phone number changes occur-especially when a cell phone replaces a land line.
+Since many homes are now replacing land-line phones with cell phones, it is essential that parents notify the school district when any phone number changes occur, especially when a cell phone replaces a land line.

-If you need assistance with OneCallNow, please contact Sharon Koch, Technology Department secretary, at skoch@jsasd.org or 570.398.5251.
+If you need assistance with OneCallNow, please contact the Technology Department secretary, at 570.398.5251.
 Remember, you will receive a letter at the beginning of the year regarding your OneCallNow account and instructions how you may update your information.